mhamid87/dev_quotes/readme.md

 # Dev Quotes

-This project documents quotes from many famous software developers.
+This project documents quotes from Some famous software developers.

 # Background